Stagecoach Yorkshire: SupertramLink

 Stagecoach Yorkshire operated a SupertramLink bus in Sheffield that extended the Sheffield Supertram yellow route.
 SupertramLink 1 (SL1/SL1A) ran from the Middlewood park and ride site at the northern Yellow route terminus, to Stocksbridge approximately 5 miles away, via Oughtibridge and the A6102.
 The service linked with the Yellow tram terminus at Middlewood, and buses ran at the same frequencies as the tram during the daytime.
+Optare Solo midibuses were originally used on the route following its launch, with the route later upgraded to use Alexander Dennis Enviro200s.

 The SL1 and SL1A services were withdrawn on 1 June 2020, with local bus service 57 being enhanced to provide better links with the tram from Hillsborough instead of Middlewood.
 Due to public pressure, the services were reinstated two weeks later, however the SL1 and SL1A were permanently discontinued in October 2022 and replaced with half-hourly services 57 and 57A, marketed as the 'Stocksbridge Flyer'.
 These routes took the original routing of the SL1 and SL1A, albeit extended from Middlewood park and ride to run through to Sheffield city centre and varying between Middlewood and Worrall on the 57 and 57A respectively.

 Additionally, two former SupertramLink bus services have previously operated; Supertram Link 2 (SL2) ran from the Malin Bridge tramstop to Stannington, while SupertramLink3 (SL3) operated between Crystal Peaks and Killamarsh in south Sheffield.
 Both of these routes have since been discontinued.